-As you enter the most important phase of your CAT preparation, a number of questions must be popping in your head.
-One of those questions must be: how to study for CAT grammar in the next few days?
+As you enter the phase of your CAT preparation, a number of questions must be popping in your head.
+One of those questions must be: how to study for CAT grammar?
 But before knowing the right approach for grammar preparation, you need to understand the anatomy of CAT grammar questions and the areas probed traditionally.
 These would give you a fair estimate of what you need to study in the coming months.

 Most of the students think that grammar is so vast and its rules are infinite.
 You will be surprised to know that the truth is that there are just a few rules and grammar is easy to master.
 As far as the types of questions go, CAT used to feature grammar questions in the form of Sentence Correction questions, requiring you to identify the correct/incorrect sentences.
 In 2015, the Verbal Ability section of CAT was revamped to include Non-MCQs while error-based questions nearly disappeared.
 Nevertheless, it is crucial for you to be fully aware of the fundamental rules of grammar since they guide you through most of the questions of Verbal Ability.

 The tricky part in these questions is not the format but the kind of errors probed in these questions.
-The error types in grammar-based questions include errors related to the parts of speech.To help you with grammar, our expert faculty has compiled a comprehensive eBook for Grammar Rules to help you ace CAT 2021.
+The error types in grammar-based questions include errors related to the parts of speech.To help you with grammar, our expert faculty has compiled a comprehensive eBook for Grammar Rules to help you ace CAT.
 Here, you can download the CAT Grammar eBook::

 - Correct usage of Nouns